SouhailChakk/azure-python-flask-postgresql/README.md

 ## What we'll do

 1. Provision and Populate Azure PostgreSQL
-1. Configure workstation
+1. Configure Workstation
-1. Develop the app
+1. Develop the App
-1. Dockerize the app
+1. Dockerize the App
 1. Deploy as a Docker image to Azure Container Instance
 1. Deploy as a Docker image to Azure App Service
 1. Deploy as a GitHub repo to a Data Science Virtual Machine (DSVM)
 1. Deploy as a Docker image to a Data Science Virtual Machine (DSVM)
-1. Deploy to Azure App Service from GitHub

 ---